Sugar Syrup for Cakes – Recipe + Flavours

 If you need a bit of pep in your step… or your cake… coffee syrup could be just the thing.

-- Simple syrup + dissolve 1 teaspoon (or more, to taste) of instant coffee powder
+- Simple syrup + add 1 teaspoon (or more, to taste) of instant coffee powder to the slightly cooled syrup and stir to dissolve.

 Or - Simple syrup, but replace some of the water with espresso.
 The amount will depend on how strong you want the flavour.